-The Praying Mantis most likely isn’t in your backyard, but if they are, they can be used as natural pest control, and some people even keep them as pets.
-They are a unique insect, and this post is answers the question of what exactly does a praying mantis eat, and covers some interesting facts you might not know about the praying mantis.
+The Praying Mantis most likely isn’t in your backyard.
+If they are, they can be used as natural pest control.
+Some people even keep them as pets.
+They are a unique insect, and this post answers the question of what exactly do they eat.
+We also cover some interesting facts you might not know about the praying mantis.

 What does a praying Mantis eat?
 Do they eat bugs, fruit, nectar?